Alfresco/SearchServices/alfresco-search/doc/architecture/event-trackers/event-based-content-tracker-spike.md

 There are currently different alternatives to be considered:

 1. No change to Search Service.
-The repository will off load the transformation to Transformation Service and pause the thread requesting the transformation until the content is transformed.
+The repository will off load the transformation to Transform Service and pause the thread requesting the transformation until the content is transformed.
-2. Introduce a new microservice that sits between Search Service and the Transformation Service.
-The content is off loaded to Transformation Service and the microservice stores the content for Search Service to ingest.
+2. Introduce a new microservice that sits between Search Service and the Transform Service.
+The content is off loaded to Transform Service and the microservice stores the content for Search Service to ingest.
 3. The Content Tracker that consumes content based on events

 This document describes and explores these alternatives to provide the background required to produce an **ADR** (Architectural Decision Record) related to this topic.